caden-maxwell/uefi-dev/README.md

 - `qemu-system-x86_64`
 - `mtools`
 - `parted`
+- `udisks2` *(optional, used for mounting/unmounting the image)*

 ## Usage:

-Once you have these installed, you can run the following commands:
+Once the requirements are installed, the following commands can be run:

 ### `make [run]`:

-Builds the BOOTX64.EFI application, creates an image, and runs QEMU with the image and the included OVMF firmware.
+Builds the BOOTX64.EFI application, creates a bootable image, and runs QEMU with the image and the included OVMF firmware.

+### `make image`:

+Builds the BOOTX64.EFI application and creates a bootable image.

+### `make mount`:

+Creates a loop device for the image and mounts it onto the local filesystem.

+### `make unmount`:

+Unmounts the image and deletes the loop device associated with the image.

 ### `make clean`:

-Removes all `make`-generated files.
+Removes all `make`-generated files, and (if mounted) unmounts the boot image.